JearStar/EZFitness/README.md

 - As a user, I want to be able to view the different exercises available sorted by muscle groups.
 - As a user, I want to be able to start the workout queue.
 - As a user, I want to be able to record down details of the exercise (weight, sets, repetitions).
-- As a user, I want to be able to log my workout.
+- As a user, I want to be able to see a workout summary.